itlessons/php-social/README.md

 }
 ```

-Or you can use the console command:
+Or you can use the console command from your project root folder:

 ```sh
 $ composer require itlessons/php-social